longturn/freeciv21/docs/Playing/faq.rst

 When a city is captured, all units homed in that city that are currently in another city of yours are re-homed to that city.
 What happens to the the other units?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Any unit not in a native city (e.g. your own city) are lost.
+Any units not in a native city (e.g. your own city) are lost.
 This includes allied cities or outside of any city in the field.

 .. raw:: html